LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_06_solution_use_pipes_in_a_pipeline/README.md

     ![Edit Pipeline](./images/00004_edit-pipeline.png)

-1. Add the following script elements:
+1. Add the following script elements as described in the challenge task list:

-    1. export the filename as a variable using the format indicated in the challenge requirements
+    1. export the filename as an environment variable using the format indicated
     1. add a pipe to generate the build statistics report
     1. add a pipe to write the report to the **Downloads** page in the repository